camilo9721/Dipole-Moment/README.md

   proc.py: extracts relevant information from the output files and storage it into a new file names as results.txt

   runall.sh: runs the proc.py file for all output fules within the /Results folder.

+  sub.pbs: submission file template for the NCI infrastructure